Fact checkedFact Checked

 How can I add more probiotics to my diet?

-Make an effort to consume more probiotic foods, such as kefir or kombucha, for a refreshing drink.
+Try to consume more probiotic foods, such as kefir or kombucha, for a refreshing drink.
 Tempeh, probiotic yogurt, and miso can be eaten alone or added to dishes.

 Are prebiotics the same as probiotics?

 Prebiotics describe fiber found in foods that nourish good bacteria within the gut.
-Probiotics are used for describing bacteria in supplements and certain types of foods that have health benefits.
+Probiotics are used for describing bacteria in probiotic supplements and certain types of foods that have health benefits.

-+ 44 sources
++ 38 sources

 Health Canal avoids using tertiary references.
 We have strict sourcing guidelines and rely on peer-reviewed studies, academic researches from medical associations and institutions.
 To ensure the accuracy of articles in Health Canal, you can read more about the editorial process here